taro-rb/taro/README.md

   # Fields can reference other types and arrays of values
   field :users, array_of: 'UserType', null: false

-  # Pagination is built-in for big lists
-  field :parts, page_of: 'PartType', null: false

   # Custom methods can be chosen to resolve fields
   field :has_brand, type: 'Boolean', null: false, method: :brand?